MSaadArshad/app/README.md

 To run the frontend application code navigate to client directory using `cd client` in a separate terminal window then call `npm start`.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-NOTE: Both client and server code needs to run simultaneously
+NOTE: Both client and server code needs to run simultaneously in separate terminal windows.